Janssen Vaccines

 Janssen Vaccines, formerly Crucell, is a biotechnology company specializing in vaccines and biopharmaceutical technologies.

-It was formed when Johnson & Johnson acquired the Dutch biotech company Crucell based in Leiden and placed it in their pharmaceutical division.
+It was formed when Johnson & Johnson acquired the Dutch biotech company Crucell.
+Janssen Vaccines is part of Johnson & Johnson Innovative Medicine business segment.

 History

-In 1993 Introgene, Crucell’s predecessor, was established as a spin-off of Leiden University.
+In 1993 Introgene, Crucell's predecessor, was established as a spin-off of Leiden University.
 The company formed a partnership with Genzyme to collaborate on its vector technology and viral-based products.
 In 1999 the company founded Galapagos Genomics as a joint venture together with Tibotec.
 In 2000 IntroGene acquired U-Bisys to form Crucell.

 In 2006, Crucell and Swiss Berna Biotech; Swedish SBL Vaccines and US-based Berna Products joined forces to become the sixth largest vaccine company worldwide, with their own clinical programs.

 On 7 January 2009 Crucell released a press release saying Crucell and Wyeth were in discussion on a merger of the two companies.
 On 26 January 2009 Crucell released another press release saying the discussions on a combination of Crucell and Wyeth was discontinued due to Pfizer's acquisition of Wyeth.

 In September 2009 Johnson & Johnson bought 18% stake in Crucell for €302 million in order to collaborate on the development of a flu vaccine.
 This followed Crucell's discovery of CR6261, a potent human antibody that neutralizes a broad range of influenza A viruses.
 J&J acquired the rest of the company in October 2010, taking its stake to over 95% by February 2011 and delisting the company from stock exchanges two months later.

 After the takeover by Johnson & Johnson in 2011, Crucell was assigned to Janssen Pharmaceuticals division.
 In 2014, the subsidiary was renamed from Crucell to Janssen Vaccines.